botshot/botshot/docs/quickstart/actions.rst

 Coding actions in Python
 ========================

 You can call a custom function anywhere where you would use a hardcoded action.
-This function can be imported relatively or absolutely.
+The function can also be imported relatively to path of the YAML file.

 .. code-block:: yaml